The eCommerce Consulting Process

 2. The business sees the impact of the "Process" in driving revenue increases.

 3. This new data informs decision-making for future changes and enhancements.
+This is how a Phase 2 project is formed.

-If you want to learn more about how the above process can impact your business, contact Greg on his mobile at 0477 723 474 or by email greg@commaconsulting.com.au.
+If you want to learn more about how the above process can impact your business, contact Greg on his mobile at 0477 723 474 or by email at greg@commaconsulting.com.au.